Crystalwarrior/KFO-Server/README.md

     - Changes your setting to have the IC messages you receive to include the sender's custom showname.
 By default it is on.
 * **trial_info**
     - Returns details about your trial.
+* **trial_leave**
+    - Makes you leave your trial.
+    - You will still see messages of the trial, provided you stay in the trial area.
+    - If you are the last player to leave the trial, it will be automatically destroyed.
 * **unfollow**
     - Stops following whoever you were following, provided you were a spectator.
 * **unilock** "area number/name"